burtonr/blog/content/posts/right-solution.md

 Of course, that goes against some of the best practices of separating data access calls, doing too much in a single function, and so on, but it is better.
 Later, we can go back and refactor more to make it "more" better.

+{{< figure src="/images/right-solution/magnifying.jpg" caption="everything is easier to find when you know what you're looking for" alt="man with magnifying glass to his eye" >}}
 # Allow the Solution to be Found
 At this point, you've solved the problem and added the new feature of returning a user's name and image.
 It's not clean code, or testable, or robust, or maintainable, or "good", but it does solve the problem.
 We could release it to production as-is.
 Maybe you should.